PDmatrix/dmatrix.dev/content/blog/my-favorite-note-taking-app-for-programmers.md

 I used this tool for a while and I quite liked it, but there was one downside - lack of customization.
 I can't pick my preferred theme, I can't pick font style and etc. Obviosly you can live without these features and I could.
 But I found an alternative which can handle all that - [Boostnote](https://boostnote.io/)

+_INSERT IMAGE OF BOOSTNOTE_

+> Boostnote claims that it will **Boost Happiness, Productivity and Creativity** and it certainly really did mine 😊

 * Lepton
 * Boostnote